sam-oneplane/FlaskWebFramework/README.md

                  the data is then used to analize the classification according to the user session and check if it follows google score.

+                python Flask is handeling the http requset and response in the module